 Lexapro Health Risks

-In addition to the health risks announced in the FDA alerts, there may be other dangers associated with Lexapro use.
-The risks of using Lexapro include:
+In addition to the health risks announced in the FDA alerts, there may be other dangers associated with Lexapro use, including:

 - An increased risk of committing suicidal actions or having suicidal thoughts